BTE FAQ

 Q: Who is Jeff Finn, the director of Before the End?

-A: Jeff Finn is an audio/visual artist, writer, researcher, and documentary filmmaker, whose DIY investigation into Jim Morrison began in October 1985, when he was 18-years-old.
-Finn since has logged 39 years of granular research, including a dozen years dedicated to the creation of Before the End: Searching for Jim Morrison via his production company, Z-Machine.
+A: Jeff Finn is an audio/visual artist, writer, researcher, and documentary filmmaker, whose DIY investigation into Jim Morrison began at age 18 in October 1985 when he read No One Here Gets Out Alive, the first published Morrison biography.
+Finn since has logged 39 years of granular research, including a dozen years dedicated to the creation of Before the End: Searching for Jim Morrison, via his production company, Z-Machine.

-Q: Is Ben Stiller an executive producer of Before the End: Searching for Jim Morrison?
+Q: Is Adam Scott an executive producer of Before the End: Searching for Jim Morrison?

 A: Not to Jeff Finn’s knowledge, but stranger things have happened.